ClusterWS/ClusterWS-Client-JS/README.md

 ClusterWS - is a minimal **Node JS http & real-time** framework which allows to scale WebSocket ([uWS](https://github.com/uNetworking/uWebSockets) - one of the fastest WebSocket libraries) between node js clusters and utilize all available CPU.

-This is official Client JavaScript library for [ClusterWS](https://github.com/goriunov/ClusterWS), which is written in TypeScript and compiling down to es5 modules.
+This is official JavaScript (client) library for [ClusterWS](https://github.com/goriunov/ClusterWS), which is written in TypeScript and compiling down to es5 modules.
 All development code can be found in `src/` folder and compiled code in `dist/`.

 [ClusterWS CHANGELOG.](./information/CHANGELOG.md)

 **Current minified version is less then 7KB.**

-**You must use [ClusterWS](https://github.com/goriunov/ClusterWS) on the server with this library**
+**To be able to use this library you must use [ClusterWS](https://github.com/goriunov/ClusterWS) on the server**

 ## Installation

-Use npm :
+Use `npm` :

 ```js
 npm install --save clusterws-client-js